- The importance of practical science work in schools.

 Science teachers such as Alom Shaha (writing in the Guardian here) point to evidence that practicals may be largely ineffective in embedding knowledge.
 It’s certainly true that direct instruction works, but I believe carrying out practical research is essential if pupils are to understand what science is, as well as what scientists have done.

 Objectivity, Replicability, and Paradigms

-One way of summarising the key features of science is it’s attempt to be objective, the importance of replicability and the building of paradigms.
+One way of summarising the key features of science is its attempt to be objective, the importance of replicability and the building of paradigms.

 We cannot teach objectivity by showing students how to answer questions, but not how to ask them, by telling them about hypotheses or models, but not how to test them.
-Nor is it achieved by a reliance on the word of a teacher (however expert) or a text.
+Nor is it achieved by reliance on the word of a teacher (however expert) or a text.
 Furthermore, it attempting to be objective, students learn that researchers themselves are variables that need to be taken into account.

 Replicability is a cornerstone of science.
-Any research should be reported in a manner that allows others to verify its reliability be repeating it.
+Any research should be reported in a manner that allows others to verify its reliability to be repeating it.
 Students should learn to both to verify what others have done, and design and report their own investigations in a way that can be replicated.

 Science is not a static body of knowledge from the past, nor is it a set of hurdles that students must overcome before they can contribute themselves.
 It is an ongoing search for the truth that proposes explanations, then tests them by trying to knock them down, within overarching and continually developing paradigms.
-To learn science is to become an active part in this process.
+To learn science is to become an active part of this process.